Technical support for on-premises or cloud products

-When using the Azure portal, if your support contract is already associated with the account and you attempt to add the same support contract again, you'll see an error message that states Access ID is already associated when you add the Access ID and Contract ID.
+When using the Azure portal, if your support contract is already associated with the account and you attempt to add the same support contract again, you'll see an error message that states This Access ID is already associated to an account when you add the Access ID and Contract ID.
 For more information, see the section, Handle the Azure portal error "Access ID is already associated".

-CSP partners creating Azure requests can use the Cloud Solution Provider support plan without adding a support contract.
+When creating Azure requests you can use the Cloud Solution Provider support plan without adding a support contract.